colinzhu/vertx-db-task-queue/README.md

 - [x] 2023-10-11 update example to support different databases
 - [x] 2023-10-11 change TaskPoller to public as part of the core API
 - [x] 2023-10-11 enhance poller shutdown logic
+- [x] test with 4 instances (JVM) to poll tasks from one DB instance, 1. no duplicate processing 2. no error
+- [x] test request timeout which should mark as ERROR
+- [ ] change support UI layout - swap row and column
 - [ ] consider to change task ID from long to UUID
 - [ ] consider to store process result into DB
 - [ ] support other store e.g. redis